-If you have problems running a program or if you have reinstalled your operating system, you can reinstall programs from the red Drivers and Applications disc and other program discs.
-If you are reinstalling programs from other program discs, follow the installation instructions on each disc.
+If you have problems running a program or if you have reinstalled your operating system, you can reinstall programs from the red Drivers and Applications CD and other program CDs.
+If you are reinstalling programs from other program CDs, follow the installation instructions on each CD.
 If you want to reinstall a program, uninstall the old version first.

-To reinstall programs from the Drivers and Applications disc:

-- 1 If you just reinstalled Windows, go to Step 4.
-Otherwise, go to the next step. - 2 In Windows XP, click Start, Control Panel, then click Add or Remove Programs.

-In Windows 2000, click Start, Settings, Control Panel, then double-click the Add or Remove Programs icon.
+- To reinstall programs from the Drivers and Applications CD: - 1 If you just reinstalled Windows, go to Step 4.
+Otherwise, go to the next step. - 2 Click Start, Control Panel, then click Add or Remove Programs. - 3 In the Currently Installed Programs list, click the program you want to uninstall, then click Change/Remove and follow the on-screen instructions. - 4 Insert the red Drivers and Applications CD into the DVD/CD-RW or DVD-RW/CD-RW drive.
+If the program starts automatically, go to Step 8. - OR -

-- 3 In the Currently Installed Programs list, click the program you want to uninstall, then click Change/Remove and follow the on-screen instructions. - 4 Insert the red Drivers and Applications disc into the CD or DVD drive.
-If the program starts automatically, go to Step 8. - OR - - If the program does not start automatically, go to Step 5. - 5 Click Start, then click Run.
-The Run dialog box opens. - 6 In the Open text box, type d: runmenu.exe (where d is the drive letter of your CD or DVD drive). - 7 Click OK. - 8 If this is the first time you have inserted the red Drivers and Applications disc, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
-The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears. - 9 Select a single program to reinstall. - OR -
+If the program does not start automatically, go to Step 5.

+5 Click Start, then click Run.
+The Run dialog box opens.

+- 6 In the Open text box, type d:\runmenu.exe (where d is the drive letter of your DVD/CD-RW or DVD-RW/CD-RW drive).

+- 7 Click OK.

+- 8 If this is the first time you have inserted the red Drivers and Applications CD, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
+The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears.

+- 9 Select a single program to reinstall.

+- OR -